Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Introduction

-The following sections not only contain a description of our solution but also a rigorous analysis regarding legal aspects, security and privacy.
 In \Cref{sec:related_work}, we discuss the relevant related work. \Cref{sec:pre} provides the necessary preliminary definitions and notations. \Cref{sec:solution} first states the problem we want to solve in this article.
-It then gradually develops a solution by introducing privacy protection mechanism step by step. \Cref{sec:legal} sets forth the conditions for being compliant with the GDPR requirements.
-In \Cref{sec:security}, we perform a dedicated security analysis of our solution.
-Whereas in \Cref{sec:privacy}, we discuss experiments conducted to choose the concrete privacy parameters and further technical measures for privacy. \Cref{sec:impl} elaborates on the implementation of our solution as well as demonstrating the performance. \Cref{sec:conlusion} concludes with a discussion about considerations for an actual roll-out.
-We defer to the appendix additional material on the GDPR (\Cref{appendix:legal}), missing proofs of our security analysis (\Cref{appendix:security}), and formal definitions for differential privacy (\Cref{appendix:diffpriv}).
+It then gradually develops a solution by introducing privacy protection mechanisms step by step.
+In \Cref{sec:security}, we perform a dedicated security and privacy analysis of our solution. \Cref{sec:impl} elaborates on the implementation of our solution as well as demonstrating the performance. \Cref{sec:conlusion} concludes with a discussion about legal considerations for an actual roll-out and how multiple parties can be included.
+We defer to the appendix missing proofs of our security analysis (\Cref{appendix:security}) and additional material regarding differential privacy (\Cref{appendix:diffpriv}).